side-projects-42/Resource-Store-2/Container/NZKAS/jenkins.io/content/blog/2010/2010-02-25-spotlight-on-springsource.md

 ---
 :layout: post
-:title: 'Spotlight on: SpringSource'
+:title: "Spotlight on: SpringSource"
 :nodeid: 192
 :created: 1267108200
 :tags:
   - general
   - feedback
   - interview
 :author: rtyler
 ---

 For this week's user spotlight segment, I'm talking with <a id="aptureLink_FPwIok2zLS" href="http://twitter.com/dougmaceachern">Doug MacEachern</a> of <a id="aptureLink_3sE4QkWryf" href="http://www.crunchbase.com/company/hyperic">Hyperic</a>, part of <a id="aptureLink_Xv7fvWA2ED" href="http://www.crunchbase.com/company/springsource">SpringSource</a>, a division of VMware, hoping I got that dependency chain correct.
 Hyperic builds enterprise systems monitoring and management software and also contributes to a number of open source projects, many of which are built with Hudson. <a href="http://blog.hudson-ci.org/sites/default/files/hyperic_hudson.png" target="_blank"><img src="http://blog.hudson-ci.org/sites/default/files/hyperic_hudson.png" align="right" width="350" alt="A small subsection of Hyperic's Hudson"/></a>

 To date I must say that Doug's use of Hudson is one of the largest and more impressive installations I've seen.
-I don't want to spoil the interview, but they're testing on platforms that don't even run *Java*.
+I don't want to spoil the interview, but they're testing on platforms that don't even run _Java_.
 Madness!
 If you think you can out-do him, you can find my email information at the bottom of the interview, I'd love to hear about it!

 Without further ado, Doug from SpringSource.

 <!--break-->
 <table border="0">
 <tr><td align="center">